 Use a chore chart.
-I am a big fan of charts for kids.
+I like using reward systems for kids.
 We have a reward chart where the kids have an opportunity to earn stars based on their behavior each day.
 I have found it to be the best motivator for good behavior, but recently we added a column for chores each day.
-At this age, most of them are working on making their beds, putting shoes away, and picking up toys.
+My children are still young, so most of them are working on making their beds, putting shoes away and picking up toys.
 Parents can add responsibilities to chore charts as children mature, so it’s a flexible option for kids of any age.